-Trinity employs a Schools Liaison Assistant to work with school students in order to increase their aspirations of going on to Higher Education.
+Trinity employ two Schools Liaison Officers to work with school students in order to increase their aspirations of going on to Higher Education.
 This includes coordinating visits to Cambridge, attending UCAS fairs and HE conferences, running residential events at Trinity for Year 12 students and visiting schools and colleges.
-The Schools Liaison Assistant can offer presentations and workshops on suitable post-16 subject choices, universities in general, an introduction to Cambridge and Oxford, and detailed Cambridge application guidance, including interactive workshops on personal statements and interviews.
+The Schools Liaison Officers can offer presentations and workshops on suitable post-16 subject choices, universities in general, an introduction to Cambridge and Oxford, and detailed Cambridge application guidance, including interactive workshops on personal statements and interviews.
 Although we hope to encourage talented students from all backgrounds to apply to Trinity, we also simply seek to raise aspirations and encourage school students to aim high and make informed decisions when it comes to Higher Education.

 “In order to maintain Trinity’s fine academic tradition, we need constantly to explore new sources of untapped potential.
 We are committed to admitting the most promising students, and are therefore eager to attract the widest possible field of outstanding applicants.”

 ~ Lord Rees, Former Master of Trinity College